-Music is offered to students with a keen interest in performing.
-An ability to play a musical instrument and read music is of considerable advantage.
-Students are encouraged to perform at school concerts, the M festival, public events and to join one of our extra-curricular clubs.
+Music GCSE is suitable for students with a keen interest in performing.
+An ability to play a musical instrument and read music is a considerable advantage and is advised for students wanting to study music at GCSE level.
+Students are encouraged to perform at school concerts, the M festival and public events, and to join one of our extra-curricular clubs.